-- Public-serving institutions should consider impacts to historic properties as an integral part of climate-related planning and implementation.
-Governments-federal, tribal, state, and local-and other public-serving institutions are working to prepare for and adjust to both current and projected impacts of climate change.
-To ensure that effects to historic properties are not overlooked, thus making them more difficult to later address, public-serving institutions must proactively account for historic properties during climate change planning and implementation activities.
-Doing so not only serves to help protect historic properties, but also supports other aspects of public agency missions and community priorities that benefit from the continued preservation of historic properties. - Public-serving institutions should consider impacts to historic properties as an integral part of disaster preparedness and response.
+3. Public-serving institutions should consider impacts to historic properties as an integral part of climate-related planning and implementation.
+Governments-federal, Tribal, state, and local-and other public-serving institutions are working to prepare for and adjust to both current and projected impacts of climate change.
+Efforts include climate protective infrastructure projects, such as living shorelines and seawalls; climate resilient infrastructure projects where roads, sewers, waterlines, etc. are built or retrofitted to better resist climate impacts; and efforts to relocate threatened historic buildings out of climate risk-prone areas.
+To ensure effects to historic properties are not overlooked, thus leading to their destruction or making them more difficult to later address, public-serving institutions must proactively account for historic properties during climate change planning and implementation activities.
+Doing so not only serves to help protect historic properties but also supports other aspects of public agency missions and community priorities that benefit from the continued stewardship of historic properties.
+At the macro level of consideration, expanding and enhancing discussion of historic properties in the periodic National Climate Assessment developed by the U.S. Global Change Research Program would be beneficial.

+- 4. Public-serving institutions should consider impacts to historic properties as an integral part of disaster preparedness and response.
 While some climate change impacts, such as sea level rise, progress gradually, others, such as wildfires and extreme weather events, present immediate natural hazards.
 Plans for disaster preparedness and disaster response should assess the vulnerability of historic properties, delineate actions to help reduce or avoid disaster impacts on historic properties, and explain how such properties will be treated during post-disaster recovery efforts.
-Federal disaster assistance programs should encourage and incentivize tribal, state, and local governments to incorporate such considerations into disaster preparedness and response planning. - Public-serving institutions serving communities experiencing climate change-related migration, including community-driven relocation of entire communities, should address the impacts of such migration on historic properties in their planning strategies.
+Federal disaster assistance programs should encourage and incentivize Tribal, state, and local governments to incorporate such considerations into disaster preparedness and response planning.
+Historic building relocation should be prioritized in the context of federal or state government buyout programs where at-risk properties are acquired to reduce future disaster losses. - 5.
+Public-serving institutions serving communities experiencing climate change-related migration, including community-driven relocation of entire communities, should address the impacts of such migration on historic properties in their planning strategies.
 Adapting to the changing climate will in some cases mean population shifts into, out of, and within communities, resulting in a number of possible impacts to historic properties.
-Historic properties in less risky areas may experience population increases, and consequentially, development pressures.
-Historic properties in risk-prone areas may experience population decreases, including the displacement of residents with long-standing ties to the area.
-In extreme situations, entire populations of communities may choose to relocate to escape climate impacts, triggering difficult choices regarding the abandonment or possible relocation of historic properties.
-Considering such migration-based effects during climate adaptation planning is critical to reducing negative effects.
+Historic properties in areas experiencing population increases consequently may be threatened by development pressures.
+Historic properties in risk-prone areas experiencing population decreases may suffer from neglect and displacement of residents with long-standing ties to the area.
+In extreme situations, entire populations of communities may need to relocate to escape climate-induced impacts, triggering difficult choices regarding the abandonment or possible relocation of historic properties.
+Considering such migration-based effects during climate adaptation planning is critical to reducing negative effects to historic properties, culture, and community.